SidonTheTroll/Erstes-Jahr/IP/8-database-concepts.md

 #### Reduction of data inconsistency

 - Makes sure that if data is copied due to technical error, updates are made to all of them automatically.

+#### Facilitates Sharing of Data

+- Individual pieces of data can be shared among several users and also making users see specific data.

+#### Databases Enforce Standards

+- Ensures all the data are centrally stored and follows specific structure and format.

+#### Ensures Data Security

+- DBMS ensures data security and privacy by ensuring access to the database is through proper channel and also by carrying out authorization checks whenever sensitive data access is attempted.

+#### Ensures Data Independence

+- DBMS separates data descriptions and metadata from application programs, allowing changes to data structures without affecting the programs, ensuring data independence.

+## Converting from file system to DBMS

+Things to keep in mind:
+1. Relational databases do not store all the data in the same table
+2. Repeated data is moved into its own table
+3. Separated tables this way are linked through a common field in both the tables (called relationship)

+Steps to convert table:
+1. Firstly move all duplicated data into a separate table.
+2. Establish relationship in the separated tables by adding a common field as we added Doctor ID field in the primary table, using which the records of the duplicate table can be accessed.

+## DBMS Key Concepts

+### 1. Database Schema

+- It is the representation of the structure or design of a database.
+It repsesents database tables, table structures along with inter-table relationships.
+Schema is also called visual or logical architecture of a database.

+### 2. Database Instance

+A database instance is a snapshot of a database that exists at a particular time, i.e. the data which is stored in the database at a particular moment of time is called instance of the database.
+These instances change over time

+### Metadata

+- It refers to the data about the data.
+- In DBMS context, the data in tables have certain properties and attributes, (type, length, description) that allow DBMS to process the data meaningfully.
+These are stored in Data Dictionary.

+#### Data Dictionary

+- It contains metadata such as the definitions of all schema objects in the database (tables, views, indexes, datatypes,etc)along with information like: space allocated, default values of columns, integrity constraint information, user's name, privelages and roles along with other general information.

+### Data Constraints

+Data stored in a database must fulfil some rules and conditions so that only validated and required data is stored.
+It is called data constraint.

+List of primary ponstraints:
+9. NOT NULL
+9. PRIMARY KEY
+9. UNIQUE
+9. CHECK
+9. DEFAULT
+9. FOREIGN KEY